Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     ![](./images/az-900-107.png)

-### Task 2: Create a virtual machine
+### Task 2: Create a Virtual Machine

 In this task, we will use PowerShell to create a resource group and a virtual machine.

 1. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.

-1. In the PowerShell session, within the Cloud Shell pane, get existing resource group.
+1. In the PowerShell session, within the Cloud Shell pane, get the existing resource group.

     ```
     Get-AZResourceGroup